Homogeneous structures with non-universal automorphism groups: Diversifications

-\begin{pf} First of all, note that either $\Ef = \sn \emptyset$ or else $\Ef$ contains arbitrarily large finite models, thanks to disjoint amalgamations.
-In the latter case, every model in $\Ef$ can be extended to an arbitrarily large finite model in $\Ef$, because the \fra\ limit of $\Ef$ is infinite and homogeneous.
+\begin{pf} First of all, note that either $\Ef = \sn \emptyset$ or else $\Ef$ contains arbitrarily large finite models, thanks to strong amalgamations.
+In the latter case, every model in $\Ef$ can be extended to an arbitrarily large finite model in $\Ef$, thanks to the joint embedding property.
 It is clear that $\dupg G \Ef$ is hereditary and has countably many isomorphism types.
-As the empty model is in $\Ef$, the joint embedding property follows from the amalgamation property, which we prove below.
+As the empty model is in $\Ef$, the joint embedding property of $\dupg G \Ef$ follows from the amalgamation property, which we prove below.

 Fix $Z \in \dupg G \Ef$.
 There are two types of ``simple" extensions of $Z$: adding a single $G$-orbit to $P$ and adding a single $G$-orbit to $C$.
 Clearly, all other embeddings are finite compositions of ``simple" ones.
 So let us fix ``simple" extensions $Z \subs X$, $Z \subs Y$.
 Without loss of generality, we may assume that $X \cap Y = Z$.
 Let $W = X \cup Y$.
 Then $W$ already has a uniquely determined free $G$-action.
 It remains to define a $\dup \Ef$-structure on $W$, so that the $G$-action will consist of automorphisms of $W$, i.e., that condition (\ref{EqPiczfork}) holds true.